Step 1: Drink adequate amounts of fresh and clean water

 As for foods that help to increase your firmicutes count and improve gut health are any plant-based food with adequate prebiotic fibre content.
 For the richest sources of this type of fibre (only processed in the large intestine) and so helps to feed the good bacteria are things like barley, chick peas, beans, and lentils.

 Remember, the critical bacteria needed for a healthy gut are those living in the large intestine.
 This is where approximately 98 per cent of all bacteria in the alimentary canal reside.
 It is here where a kind of war is raging inside your colon everyday between the good and not so good bacteria.
-What you want is more of the good bacteria to keep the bad ones at bay while providing additional nutrients from plant-based foods, such as the short-chain fatty acids acting as food and energy for the gut cells and the rest of the body, and so help you to get healthier and stronger.
+What you want is more of the good bacteria to keep the bad ones at bay while providing additional nutrients from plant-based foods.
+The nutrients tend to be of the "short-chain fatty acids" variety acting as food and energy for the gut cells and the rest of the body, and so help you to get healthier and stronger.

 The natural process of good bacteria breaking down plant-based foods (mainly the fibre as shown in green) in order to provide a plethora of additional nutrients that eventually get absorbed through the gut wall is an essential aspect for a healthy mind and body.
 A healthy gut is essential to your physical and mental health.
 But also the process can lead to extra flatulence (shown by the bubbles)

 Of course, the natural side-effect of obtaining these extra vital nutrients from plant-based foods is to produce gas, and quite a bit of it too.
 A natural by-product of the good bacteria doing their work.
 When enough gas is produced, humans naturally have to pass wind.
 So if you think flatulence is not normal, think again.
 Your good health depends on your ability to pass wind, and on a regular basis too.